HelloElwin/UnnamedGame/README.md

 1. Generation of random game sets or events

-    * We use seed to randomly generate
+    * We use seed to randomly decide the color of Portals and World-Converters.

 2. Data structures for storing game status

-    *
+    * We design a class `Map` to store the information of the map.
+    * We design a class `Block` to store the information of blocks.
+    * We design a class `Player` to store the information of the player.

 3. Dynamic memory management

 4. File input/output (e.g., for loading/saving game status)

+   * Before the game, the player needs to input a number to choose a map available.

 5. Program codes in multiple files
 ```